pokerth/pokerth/docs/win32_build_scripts/readme.txt

 You need up to 5 GB of free disc space to perform a full build.

 Direct internet access (without proxy) is required!
+Please note that there is a known conflict if cygwin is installed on the system.
+There is no workaround available except uninstalling cygwin and removing its environment variables.

 Please follow these instructions: